ludavid15/myblog/myapp/src/posts/leadership.md

 Taken from a University of Michigan paper on leadership archetypes.
 The following four competing forces all have their time and place, and it is up to leaders to recognize and balance all four.
 Learning should also reflect this, i.e. true learning occurs when you have to navigate the tension across these groups, and not within any 1 particular group.

 ### Robust Results
 These actions drive performance under pressure.
 Results are delivered through a healthy sense of competition and good judgement.
+However, too much pressure erodes your community.
+The competition should not become extreme to the point that individuals subvert or sabotage one another.

 ### Collaborative Communities
 This is all about building relationships, empowering people, and cultivating trust and cohesion.
+A cohesive team allows people to weather hard times.
 However, too much comfort and a community can stop challenging each other to perform better.

 ### Strategic Structures
 Structures and processes establish accountability, ensure reliable processes, and optimize efficiency.
 These actions create the stability to execute.
+But too much structure and you stifle innovation and rob people of their individuality.

 ### Creative Change
 In contrast to stability is creativity.
 Creative change represents the actions to enable innovation and create new opportunities.
+However, a system with no rules is chaotic, and even if good ideas are abound, you may lack the follow-through to execute them.

 # How to Lead